 Six of Vancouver’s top designers created a unique aboriginal theme for each room.

-If you long to vacation like French royalty, step into the all-suite luxury of Hotel Le Soleil.
+If sumptuous European decor is more your style, vacation like French royalty at the all-suite Hotel Le Soleil.

 You’ll find a soaring vaulted ceiling hung with crystal chandeliers and furniture that will make you think you’re in Versailles.